paigeadelethompson/paigeadelethompson/content/posts/game_idea.md

 ![Berlin](http://www.tundria.com/trams/DEU/Berlin-1980.png)

 Traviso likely have to be modified to cache map tiles rather than storing the entire map in an array all at once.
-The math for this notebook is way off, and I'm still trying to work through this a bit but in terms of generating maps I came
+The math for this notebook is way off, and I'm still trying to work through this a bit but in terms of generating maps I came up with this:
 <script src="https://gist.github.com/paigeadelethompson/9c8c8476da87ce6c379b72538b7049b7.js"></script>